conan-io/docs/examples/zmq_protobuf.rst

    bin, *.dll -> ./bin

-In this example we will use cmake for building the project as indicated in ``[generators]``, but you could use other build system too.
+In this example, we will use cmake for building the project as indicated in ``[generators]``, but you could use another build system too.

-Also, we are instructing in the ``[imports]`` section to import/copy the ``protoc`` executable to the project folder, so it is very simple to run it to generate the C++ protobuf stubs from the ``message.proto`` file.
+Also, we are instructing conan, in the ``[imports]`` section, to import/copy the ``protoc`` executable to the project folder, so that it is very simple to run it to generate the C++ protobuf stubs from the ``message.proto`` file.
-We also tell to bring all shared libraries to our local bin folder in our project, as a convenience to run the examples.
+We are also telling conan to bring all shared libraries to our local bin folder, inside our project, as a convenience for running the examples.

-This example right now is intended only for Win, but it will work exactly the same in other platforms, it is just a matter of generating the packages.
-We will specify Visual Studio 12, and assume that your default build is Release and system arch is "x86_64" (no need to specify):
+This particular example is intended only for Win, but it will work exactly the same on other platforms.
+It is just a matter of generating the packages.
+We will specify Visual Studio 12, and assume that our default build is Release and the system arch is "x86_64" (no need to specify):

 .. code-block:: bash